How Chiropractic Care Can Ease Bloating and Support Digestion

 Even after an adjustment or spinal traction in which bones and joints have been returned to structural alignment, muscles may force the bones and joints back into their misaligned place not long afterward a chiropractic treatment.
 A solution to this can be deep tissue work, in which muscles and tissues are manually manipulated.
 This treatment can aid in releasing tight muscles and resetting the muscle’s “memory,” aiding it in preserving the new and improved structural alignment for as long as possible.

-If you’re ready to restore your digestion, relieve bloating, and reignite your optimal nerve function, book your appointment today.
+If you live in Alameda or Oakland, CA and ready to restore your digestion, relieve bloating, and reignite your optimal nerve function, book your appointment today.
+Symmetry Health Center chiropractors are leading experts in Chiropractic BioPhysics.
+Contact us today for your health.